 Report: HM Treasury Women in Finance Charter – Five Year Review

-July 2021 • Diversity • by Yasmine Chinwala, Jennifer Barrow & Panagiotis Asimakopoulos
+July 2021 • Driving diversity • by Yasmine Chinwala, Jennifer Barrow & Panagiotis Asimakopoulos

 Five years since the launch of the Women in Finance Charter, this report assesses its impact on female representation and the wider diversity and inclusion agenda at signatory firms and across the financial services sector.

 To request a copy of the full report, please click here